-- confirmation-window-size.
+• confirmation-window-size.
 The size (in bytes) of the window used for sending confirmations from the server connected to.
-So once the server has received confirmation-window-size bytes it notifies its client, default is -1 which is no window. - call-failover-timeout.
-Similar to call-timeout but used when a call is made during a failover attempt - notification-interval.
-How often the cluster connection should broadcast itself when attaching to the cluster - notification-attempts.
-How many times the cluster connection should broadcast itself when connecting to the cluster - discovery-group-ref.
+So once the server has received confirmation-window-size bytes it notifies its client, default is 1048576.
+A value of -1 means no window.

+- call-failover-timeout.
+Similar to call-timeout but used when a call is made during a failover attempt.
+Default is -1 (no timeout). - notification-interval.
+How often (in milliseconds) the cluster connection should broadcast itself when attaching to the cluster.
+Default is 1000. - notification-attempts.
+How many times the cluster connection should broadcast itself when connecting to the cluster.
+Default is 2. - discovery-group-ref.
 This parameter determines which discovery group is used to obtain the list of other servers in the cluster that this cluster connection will make connections to.